rotki/rotki/docs/api.rst

       {"lps_handling": "all_nfts"}

     :reqjson string[optional] lps_handling: A flag to specify how to handle LP NFTs.
 Possible values are `'all_nfts'` (default), `'only_lps'` and `'exclude_lps'`.
-You can use 'only_lps' if you want to only include LPs NFTs in the result or you can use 'exclude_lps' if you want the NFTs not marked as LP positions.
+You can use 'only_lps' if you want to only include LPs NFTs in the result or you can use 'exclude_lps' if you want NFTs not marked as LP positions.

    **Example Response**: